SrideviMadduri/Organization-of-Employee-data-at-Pewlett-Hackard/README.md

 A histogram to visualize the most common salary ranges for employees.
 A bar chart of average salary by title.

-Files Included
+Files Included:

-EmployeeSQL folder:
-ERD_PH_Employees_db.png - image of the entity relationship diagram Table_Schema.sql - file containing the schema needed to create database tables Data_Analysis.sql - file containing all database queries performed Bonus_SQL - jupyter notebook containing database visualizations.
+Employee_ERD.png - image of the entity relationship diagram Employee_Schema_Sql.sql - file containing the schema needed to create database tables employee_sql.sql - file containing all database queries performed Employee.ipynb - jupyter notebook containing database visualizations.
 Note: the SQL Alchemy database connection will require the pgAdmin username and password to connect.
 These were saved in a config.py file, which was not uploaded to this repository.
-To replicate this, the user would need to create a config.py file, stored in the same folder as the jupyter notebook file, with the following format: username = "your pgAdmin username"

-password = "your pgAdmin password"
+To replicate this, the user would need to create a config.py file, stored in the same folder as the jupyter notebook file, with the following format: username = "your pgAdmin username" password = "your pgAdmin password"